DavidJPOS/Intro-to-statistics-workshop/README.md

 ## Slides

-- The slide deck is in the main folder.
+- The slide deck is in the main folder or can be downloaded from [here](https://github.com/DavidJPOS/Intro-to-statistics-workshop/blob/master/IntroToStatistics_Slides.pdf).

 ## Interactive Tutorials in R